ISEN-2020/book-service/readme.md

 Lauch your images with the command
  ``docker-compose up``
-Then, enter ``localhost:8080`` in your browser to access the SQL DATABASE
+Then, enter ``localhost:8080`` in your browser to access the SQL DATABASE.
+You will see appear a window with some information to specify :

+	Serveur : mysql-development
+	Utilisateur : root
+	Mot de passe : helloworld
+	Base de données :

+When your connected, you have a local DataBase.
+You can set up by going in the *requête SQL* and apload your information in JSON format.

+Then, to verifie, enter ``http://localhost:3000/getbooks`` in your browser to test a POST requeste

 # 1. Create a Docker Compose YAML File for a MySQL Docker Container